 FOR IMMEDIATE RELEASE

-City, State (Month, Day, Year) – The first paragraph is where you tell us about your ‘why.’
+INDIANAPOLIS – The first paragraph is where you tell us about your ‘why.’
 Keep this simple and to the point.
 (Organization) will host an event to raise awareness and financial support for (‘why’) on (date and time) at (location).

 The second paragraph is going to give the piece a voice.
 This is where you supply a quote for the media to understand the context behind your ‘why.’
 “Our event will recognize (honorees) and we will hear from (keynote speaker), “said (contact first name, last name, title and organization).
-“The event will feature: a cocktail hour, dinner, awards presentation, keynote speaker, an auction etc.”
+“The event will feature: a cocktail hour, dinner, awards presentation, keynote speaker, an auction, etc.”

 The third paragraph is to validate the ‘why.’
 Use basic language; while still engaging the reader.
 This paragraph is to educate the reader on the event and ‘why’ it matters and ‘why’ they should cover the story.
 Use bullet points when able to soften the piece.
 The (organization) will be auctioning off items to support (insert purpose of the auction, again this is where the ‘why,’ is restated).
 Items include; but are not limited to:

-a brand-new car
+- a brand-new car

-a pair of tickets to the Super Bowl
+- a pair of tickets to the Super Bowl

-a five-night cruise
+- a five-night cruise

 The fourth paragraph is when you enter the call-to-action.
 Tickets to the event may be online (hyperlink the link to online) for (insert cost) or at the door for (insert cost).

-Lastly, you want to provide a three to five sentence ‘about the organization’.
+Lastly, you want to provide a three to five sentences ‘about the organization’.
 This should be three to five simple sentences, no more and no less and should have a link to the organization’s website.
 Founded in (date), the (organization) raises awareness and financial support to (organization’s mission statement)

-STEP 4 – EXECUTION
+Step 4 – Execution

-Now that you have identified what you’re writing a press release for, drafted a strategy to support the press release and written the release – it’s time to send and execute the release.
+Now that you have identified what you’re writing a press release for, drafted a strategy to support the press release and compiled the release – it’s time to send and execute the release.
 Because you strategized before you drafted the release, it’s as simple as hitting the ball off of the tee.
-Cheers.